patricknoda11/Warehouse-Project/README.md

 ---
 ### User Stories

-- As a user, I want to be able to control the rocket's position using the left/right keyboard keys
+- As a user, I want to be able to alter the rocket's horizontal positioning
 - As a user, I want to be able to view my current score/points
 - As a user, I want to be able to view the highest score so far
-- As a game designer, I want to be able to randomly generate projectiles that the rocket must dodge
+- As a game designer, I want to be able to add multiple obstacles onto the screen